Skip to main content

 Why this is useful:

-1. highlights the analogy between monadic bind and OCaml’s built-in let-binding \(\implies\) more uniform, readable code
+1. highlights the analogy between monadic bind and OCaml’s built-in let-binding \(\implies\) more uniform, readable code — it’s direct-style programming

 2. Let_syntax works for any monad, opening the right Let_syntax module is how we choose the correct monad to use.